The symplectic geometry of the three-body problem

 \textbf{The holomorphic shadow.} We define the \emph{holomorphic shadow} of the Reeb dynamics of $\alpha_M$ on $M$ to be the Reeb dynamics of the associated contact form $\alpha_\mathcal{M}$ on $S^3$, provided by Theorem \ref{thm:contactstructure}.
 The flow of $\alpha_{\mathcal{M}}$ can be viewed as a flow $\phi_t^{M;\mathcal{M}}$ on $M\backslash L$ which leaves the holomorphic foliation $\mathcal{M}$ invariant (i.e.\ it maps holomorphic curves to holomorphic curves).
 It is the ``best approximation'' of the Reeb flow of $\alpha_M$ with this property, as its generating vector field is obtained by reparametrizing the projection of the original Reeb vector field to the tangent space of $\mathcal{M}$, via a suitable $L^2$-orthogonal projection.
-It may also be viewed as a Reeb flow $\phi_t^{S^3;\mathcal{M}}$ on $S^3$, related to the one on $M$ via a semi-conjugation
+Concretely, we have